uvarc/workshop-site/content/lesson/fiji-omero.md

 result = create_map_annotation(ctx, annotation, target_id, target_type=target_type)
 print "Annotation %s exported to Omero." % annotation

+gateway.disconnect()
 ```
 </details>

 ---

-### Local Batch Processing of an OMERO Dataset
+### Batch Processing and Results Tables for OMERO Datasets

 The previous examples demonstrated how to export local images to OMERO, or how to import OMERO images to a local workstation.
-Let's explore how an entire dataset comprised of many images can be downloaded from the remote OMERO instance, processed locally with the processed images getting uploaded to the original dataset again.
+As the final exercise, let's explore how an entire dataset comprised of many images can be downloaded from the remote OMERO instance, processed and analyzed locally, followed by an upload of the processed images and created results filesback to the OMERO database.

 The example script, `Omero_Processing.py`, consists of five key functions: